PoissonPilote/website/src/en/index.markdown

 For the first time, we could get a feel for the available living space in the sub and successfully test switching seats between the pilot and pedaller seats.

-At the end, we even got to do a little dive in Emile\'s own sub. video [here](https://www.facebook.com/pages/Projet-Poisson-Pilote-Pilot-Fish-Project/294329844027226)
+At the end, we even got to do a little dive in Emile's own sub. video [here](https://www.facebook.com/pages/Projet-Poisson-Pilote-Pilot-Fish-Project/294329844027226)

 ![](../images/HULL0409.jpg)